Gumbel Counterfactual Generation From Language Models: Identifiability

 Gumbel-max is further studied in the LM setting by \citet{chatzi2024counterfactualtokengenerationlarge}, showing that the counterfactual stability indeed results in counterfactuals that are more similar to factual generations compared to the counterfactuals produced by non-counterfactually-stable inverse CDF sampling.
 Follow-up work to \citet{pmlr-v97-oberst19a}, however, has shown that Gumbel-max SEMs are not unique in satisfying counterfactual stability \citep{lorberbom2021learning,haugh2023counterfactual}.
-Nevertheless, in the following, we show that for a natural set of desiderata, the Gumbel max is indeed the unique natural choice for the causal mechanism.
-For that, we turn to choice theory.
+Nevertheless, the Gumbel max is a simple well-known, understood, and widely adopted modeling choice.
+Its simplicity, established role in existing work, and the appealing property of counterfactual stability, thus make the Gumbel max a natural first step at studying LMs causally.
+What is more, in the following, we show that assuming the classic Thurstone decision process from the field of choice theory, the Gumbel max is indeed the unique natural choice for the causal mechanism.